hyperledger-archives/indy-sdk/doc/signing-commits.md

     pick 67890 commit message
     exec git commit --amend --no-edit -S
     ```
-  1. If you need to re-sign a bunch of previous commits at once, find the most recent unsigned commit using `git log` and use that commit's HASH in this command: `git rebase --exec 'git commit --amend --no-edit -n -S' -i HASH`
+  1. If you need to re-sign a bunch of previous commits at once, find the earliest unsigned commit using `git log` and use that commit's HASH in this command: `git rebase --exec 'git commit --amend --no-edit -n -S' -i HASH`.
+This will sign every commit from most recent to HASH.

 For more information, see: [Github - Signing Commits with GPG](https://help.github.com/articles/signing-commits-with-gpg/)